Mehmed I Giray: Kazan and Moscow

 In 1519 the Russians placed their protégé Shah Ali on the throne of Kazan.
 The local mirzas asked Mehmed to send one of his family to replace Shah Ali.
 In the spring of 1521 Mehmed's brother Sahib I Giray arrived at Kazan and easily expelled Shah Ali with local help.
 The two brother Khans then launched an attack on Muscovy.
 Sahib Giray went west and captured and burned Nizhny Novgorod and Vladimir.
 At the same time 100,000 Crimeans, Nogais and Lithuanians moved north and crossed the Oka River in July.
 The two forces joined near Kolomna and moved on Moscow.
 Vasili III of Russia fled his capital for Volokolamsk to gather troops.
 They looted the area around Moscow from 1 to 12 August.
 On the approach of Vasili's army they drew back and looted the regions of Kolomna, Bobrovsk, Kashira and Ryazan.
 An attempt to besiege Ryazan failed.
 Mehmed returned to the steppe with a huge number of captives.

 Astrakhan

 At the end of 1522 Mehmed decided to capture Astrakhan.
 The Nogai Mirzas Agish and Mamai joined him.
 In the spring of 1523 he arrived with a large army.
 The town was taken without fighting and Khan Hussein fled.
-Mehmed appointed his eldest son Kalga Bakhadyr as Khan of Astrakhan and unwisely disbanded most of his army.
+Mehmed appointed his eldest son Kalga Bakhadyr as khan of Astrakhan and unwisely disbanded most of his army.
 Agish and Mamai grew fearful of Mehmet's increasing power.
 They lured him out of town and killed Mehmet and Bakhadyr along with their guards.
 The remaining Crimean troops were defeated or scattered across the steppe.

+Abdullah ibn Rıdvan in his chronicle Tevarikh-i Desht-i Kipchak ("Chronicles of Desht-i Kipchak") claims that Mehmed Giray was killed by Circassians and Dadianis instead of Nogais, stating: